passcod/gearbox-rs/DESIGN.md

 is defined thus:

  - Imported function:
-   `log(ptr: i32, length: i32)`.
+   `log(ptr: i32, len: i32)`.

  - Imported memory:
    `key_space`, at index 0.

  - Exported function:
-   `key_factory(in_ptr: i32, in_length: i32, out_ptr: i32) -> int`.
+   `key_factory(ptr: i32, len: i32) -> i32`.

  - Exported global:
-   `key_length: u8`.
+   `KEY_LENGTH: u8`.

 The `log` function is to be used for diagnostics and debug.
 Currently it prints to screen, though that may change.

-The `key_length` (immutable) global is described as `u8` but can be any integer type inside the module, so long as its value fits in a `u8`.
+The `KEY_LENGTH` (immutable) global is described as `u8` but should be WASM type `i32`, so long as its value fits in a `u8`.

-The `key_factory` function may return any integer type.
+As an alternative to the exported global, if you cannot get it working within your source language, you may declare an exported function `key_length` (note the lowercase) that returns the same.

-It is passed (the location of) two byte buffers in the `key_space` memory: one to be read as the input, the other to be written to as the output.
-The module defines the length of the output buffer itself as the `key_length` global.
+It is passed (the location of) a byte buffer in the `key_space` memory, to be read as the input.
+It should write its output to that same memory and return its pointer.
+The module defines the length of the output itself as the `KEY_LENGTH` global defined above, so the factory never needs to return that.
 The input buffer may vary in length at every call.

-The output buffer is zeroed before the function is called.
-It is valid not to write some or any bytes to the output buffer: the output will be read anyway and will not be truncated.

-The return int should be `0` in case of success, and non-zero otherwise.
-The convention will be that positive error codes will be "standard" errors, and negative codes will be "custom" errors, but so far no standard errors have been defined.
+The return value may be negative in case of errors.
+At this point no standard errors have been defined, but pre-emptively the range 0 to –1024 is reserved.

-Through the buffers, the keying function is thus given an item's contents as argument and must return the corresponding key.
+The keying function is thus given an item's contents as argument and must return the corresponding key.

 Functions are stored in their compiled binary WASM form in the tree named `f` under a generated ID.